mildsunrise/emucore/README.md

  - Automatically loads mapped files
  - Supports inspecting on different machine
  - Independent of host*
- - Not dependent on debug info
+ - Debug info isn't required

 (*) Page size should be the same.